 Slowly throughout the last ten years, my mum has been quietly converting my old childhood bedroom into more of a guest space for me when I come to visit.
-The twin bed was moved out for a nice full, new linens and all the junk I had is now gone–save for some books and a few odds and ends.
+The twin bed was moved out for a nice full, new linens and all the junk I had is now gone–save for some books and aContinue reading “drawing memories, 3.20”

 My vacation from work has, so far, pretty much revolved around knitting, sewing, and eating.
 But now that I’m into the swing of the week, I’ve whipped out my knitting design books, listening to a lot of Radiohead on my ipod, and thinking of a new design for high, cotton spring rain galosh socks.
+Inspired.

+Working hard on my cross stitch lettering skills.
+This will be a bookmark with a famous line from one of my favorite tomes.
 Hint?
 It involves a giant fish.
 Say tuned for end results and let me know if you want one of these cheeky bookmarks; they are so quick to make, I’m gifting themContinue reading “the alphabet, 3.15”